 When we talk about creative writing, fiction and poetry often take the spotlight, but there are many other types of creative writing that we can explore.

-Let’s look at fourteen types of creative writing.
+Let’s look at some different types of creative writing.
 As you read through the list, note the types of writing you’ve experimented with and the types you’d like to try.

 Types of Creative Writing

 Free writing: Open a notebook or an electronic document and just start writing.
-Let strange words and images find their way to the page.
+Allow strange words and images to find their way to the page.
 Anything goes!
-It’s the pinnacle of creative writing.
+Also called stream-of-consciousness writing, free writing is the pinnacle of creative writing.

 Journals: A journal is any written log.
 You could keep a gratitude journal, a memory journal, a dream journal, or a goals journal.
-Many writers keep idea journals or all-purpose journals that can be used for everything from daily freewrites to brainstorming and project planning.
+Many writers keep idea journals or all-purpose omni-journals that can be used for everything from daily free writes to brainstorming and project planning.

 Diaries: A diary is a type of journal in which you write about your daily life.
 Some diaries are written in letter format (“Dear Diary…”).
-If you ever want to write a memoir, it would be a good idea to start keeping a diary.
+If you ever want to write a memoir, then it’s a good idea to start keeping a diary.

-Memoir: Memoirs are books that contain personal accounts (or stories) that focus on specific experiences.
+Memoir: A genre of creative nonfiction, memoirs are books that contain personal accounts (or stories) that focus on specific experiences.
 For example, one might write a travel memoir.

 Journalism: Some forms of journalism are more creative than others.
 Traditionally, journalism was objective reporting on facts, people, and events.
 Today, journalists often infuse their writing with opinion and storytelling to make their pieces more compelling or convincing.

-Poetry: Poetry is a popular but under-appreciated type of writing, and it’s easily the most artistic, creative form of writing.
+Poetry: Poetry is a popular but under-appreciated type of writing, and it’s easily the most artistic form of writing.
 You can write form poetry, free-form poetry, and prose poetry.
-Or try writing a story in rhyme (perfect for kids).

 Scripts: Hit the screen or the stage by writing scripts for film, television, theater, or video games.
 Beware: scripts are a director’s medium, not a writer’s medium, but they have the potential to reach a non-reading audience.

 Storytelling: Storytelling is the most popular form of creative writing and is found in the realms of both fiction and nonfiction writing.
-Popular forms of fiction include flash fiction, short stories, novellas, and full-length novels.
+Popular forms of fiction include flash fiction, short stories, novellas, and full-length novels; and there are tons of genres to choose from.
 True stories, which are usually firsthand or secondhand accounts of real people and events, can be found in essays, diaries, memoirs, speeches, and more.
-Both forms of storytelling (real and fictional) can be found in poetry.
+Storytelling is a tremendously valuable skill, as it can be found in all other forms of writing, from poetry to speech writing.

-Speeches: Whether persuasive, inspirational, or informative, speech writing can lead to interesting career opportunities in almost any career field.
+Speeches: Whether persuasive, inspirational, or informative, speech writing can lead to interesting career opportunities in almost any field or industry.
+Also, speech-writing skills will come in handy if you’re ever asked to write and deliver a speech at an important event, such as a graduation, wedding, or award ceremony.

 Vignettes: A vignette is defined as “a brief evocative description, account, or episode.”
 Vignettes can be poems, stories, descriptions, personal accounts…anything goes really.
 The key is that a vignette is extremely short — just a quick snippet.

 Honorable Mention: Blogs.
-A blog is not a type of writing; it’s a publishing platform — a piece of technology that displays content on the web or an electronic device.
+A blog is not a type of writing; it’s a publishing platform — a piece of technology that displays web-based content on an electronic device.
 A blog can be used to publish any type of writing.
-Most blogs feature articles and essays, but you can also find blogs that contain diaries or journals, poetry, journalism, and more.
+Most blogs feature articles and essays, but you can also find blogs that contain diaries or journals, poetry, fiction, journalism, and more.